 Shanti Yoga can provide a place to rest your body, mind and spirit for:

 You are welcome for a day, weekend or longer for simply quiet time, a flexible program to accommodate your interests, or a structured program for specific needs.
 You can participate in Hatha yoga classes, meditation, fresh vegetarian meals, shat kriyas, pranayama; or, do a fast, steambath or swim.
-You may stroll or bike the Capitol Crescent hiker/biker trail, browse through spiritual books and videos or relax at your leisure.
+You may stroll through the neighborhood, browse through spiritual books and videos or relax at your leisure.
 All meals served use sattwic, Biodynamic and organic food.
-For information, options and rates, click on Urban Retreat.
+Please contact Durga for information, options and rates.

 To those looking for serious change,